Easement Acquisition

 The 80 miles of NISP pipelines require the acquisition and management of easements.
 Northern Water has successfully worked with hundreds of property owners over the decades as we’ve constructed pipelines and other critical infrastructure that today provide water to homes, businesses and farms across Northern Colorado.

-Easement acquisition is some of the first activity that happens for NISP.
+Easement acquisition is one of the first activities that happens for NISP construction.
 Our acquisition process provides property owners with just compensation and follows every rule and regulation required for easement acquisition.

 Northern Water employee presenting during community open house